 We teach phonics throughout Foundation Stage, Key stage 1 and this continues in Key stage 2 for those requiring additional support and catch-up.
 Our principle aim of phonics is to develop the skills to read fluently, as well as to build firm foundations of vocabulary.
 Progress in phonics is assessed by the Phonics Screening Test in Year 1, where children are tested on their phonics ability (2019 document attached).
 We teach phonics through the Read, Write, Inc Programme.
 Children are assessed every half term and grouped according to their progress.
 Those who are not making enough progress are immediately put on a catch-up programme to prevent them falling behind.
 Children’s reading books are closely matched to their phonics ability which helps them apply their learning and develop reading fluency.
 Parents are briefed about the scheme at the beginning of each year when we have our parent briefings.

-The focus on phonics becomes a focus on spelling of key vocabulary as the children progress through the school.
-The key spellings are all available from the individual class pages on this website.
+The focus on phonics becomes a focus on spelling of key vocabulary as the children progress through the school where we use the Read, Write, Inc Spelling program.
 We run workshops for parents of children in Reception class to show them ways of supporting and developing reading with their children at home.
 These are well attended.
 We are proud to have a number of volunteer readers in school who regularly come in to work with children.
 We always welcome more!

 Carefully planned opportunities to embed writing run throughout our curriculum, with varied curriculum launches (starting points) and landings (final purposes), and some leaps in between!
 These ignite an excitement for the topic and in turn the writing that accompanies it.
 We have worked hard at Roche to develop a rich and robust English curriculum, which is committed to opportunities for progression and consolidation, primarily based upon our ‘editing and drafting’ programme.
 This programme champions the idea of fluency of writing, as well as development, as does our ‘writing conferencing’ initiative, which sees pupils working one to one, or in small groups, with their teacher to address the areas that are pertinent to them.